HankB/MkDocs-blog/docs/tech/NVME_performance-Bicool_Mini_Base-vs-IO_Board.md

 ## Purpose

-Compare performance of an NVME SSD on the (Waveshare) Bicool Mini Base A vs. the official Compute module 4 IO Board.
-Testinig is on CM4 H/W that uses direct PCIe/NVME connections (no USB adapter.)
+Compare performance of an NVME SSD on the (Waveshare) Bicool Mini Base A vs. the official Compute module 4 IO Board. testing is on CM4 H/W that uses direct PCIe/NVME connections (no USB adapter.)

 ## Motivation:

 I configured a recently received CM4 on a Mini Base and performed some intitial testing to establish correct operation.
-Initial tests produced lower than expected disk bakdwidth.
+Initial tests produced lower than expected disk bandwidth.
 But there are confounding factors that could affect the tests.
 The initial test was performed with the SSD installed on an IO Board using a PCIe/NVME adapter and a CM4 with 8GB RAM.
 The card was then moved to the Mini Base which had a CM4 with 4GB RAM.
 Possible confounding factors.

 * 4GB vs 8GB CM4
 * Cooling on the SSD due to mounting location.